kaixih/kaixih.github.io/_posts/2020-12-28-norm-patterns.md

 in the NCHW use case.

 ## Instance Normalization
-Finally, in InstanceNorm, the expected axis is same with BatchNorm, i.e. the channels axis.
+In InstanceNorm, the expected axis is same with BatchNorm, i.e. the channels axis.
 So, for the same example above, we would set axis=1.
 Internally, however, the batch axis will also be considered to compute the mean/var, producing the output in shape of (2, 12, 1, 1).
 On the other hand, the